garniergere/Reference.Db.SNPs.Quercus/Genes.and.SNPs/readme.txt

-See main page for a description of the Tables or the detailed legends within the file
+See the main page or this repository for a description of the Tables or the detailed legends within the file